224 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the study team or your doctor.

-Is the mRNA-1647 CMV vaccine safe for humans?
+Is there any evidence suggesting that the mRNA-1647 Cytomegalovirus vaccine is likely to be safe for humans?

 This trial is for adults who've had a bone marrow transplant, are at high risk for CMV infection, and have working major organs.
 They must not be pregnant or breastfeeding, agree to use contraception, and can't have HIV or recent treatments that weaken the immune system.